May Morris

 Mary "May" Morris (25 March 1862 – 17 October 1938) was an English artisan, embroidery designer, jeweller, socialist, and editor.
-She was the younger daughter of the Pre-Raphaelite artist and designer William Morris and his wife and artists' model, Jane Morris (née Burden).
+She was the younger daughter of the Pre-Raphaelite artist and designer William Morris and embroiderer and artists' model Jane Morris (née Burden).

 Biography

 May Morris was born on 25 March 1862 at Red House, Bexleyheath, and named Mary, as she was born on the Feast of the Annunciation.

 May learned to embroider from her mother and her aunt Bessie Burden, who had been taught by William Morris.
 In 1878, she enrolled at the National Art Training School, precursor of the Royal College of Art.
 In 1885, aged 23, she became the Director of the Embroidery Department at her father's enterprise Morris & Co.
 During her time in the role she was responsible for producing a range of designs, which were frequently misattributed as her father's work.
 She ran this department until her father's death in 1896, where she moved into an advisory role.

 In 1886, May fell in love with Henry Halliday Sparling (1860–1924), secretary of the Socialist League.
 Despite her mother's concerns about her future son-in-law, they married on 14 June 1890 at Fulham Register Office.
-The Sparlings were divorced in 1898, and May resumed her maiden name.
+The Sparlings were divorced in 1898, and May reverted to her maiden name.

 In 1907, she founded the Women’s Guild of Arts with Mary Elizabeth Turner, as the Art Workers Guild did not admit women.
+They were assisted in its foundation by Mary Annie Sloane, Ethel Everett, Mabel Esplin and Letty Graham.
+The Women's Guild of Arts became a leading association for women artists and craftswomen, providing networking and educational opportunities as an alternative to the Art Workers Guild.

 She edited her father's Collected Works in 24 volumes for Longmans, Green and Company, published from 1910 to 1915, and, after his death, commissioned two houses to be built in the style that he loved in the village of Kelmscott in the Cotswolds.
 Her companion at Kelmscott from 1917 until her death was Mary Lobb, a Land Army volunteer in the village.

 May Morris died at Kelmscott Manor on 17 October 1938.